derekrjohnson/Network-Protocols/README.md

 Carrier Sense Multiple Access With Collision Detection - Computers wait a random duration of time to send messages over the wire again after a collision occurs.

+First 3 bytes of Ethernet header tells you who manufactored the network interface card.